 Pupils must attend school on 190 days per year.
 The school year is normally divided into three terms - autumn, spring and summer, but some schools may organise their school year into four terms.

-Voluntary aided (faith), foundation schools and academies set their own calendars which may have a different timetable to the one below.
-To ensure you have the correct timetable for your child's school, contact your school here.
+All other schools - voluntary aided (faith) schools, foundation schools, studio schools, free schools and academies, have responsibility for setting their own term dates which may be different to the dates agreed by the local authority.
+To ensure you have the correct term dates for your child's school, contact the school directly.

-School training day
+School training days

 In addition to the 190 pupil days during the school year, teaching staff must also be available for work on 5 extra days (or the equivalent of 30 hours).
 These days are commonly referred to as training days and are used for staff development.

 Schools often decide to have training days at the start or end of term which means that not all schools will start and end their terms at the same time.
 Your child's school will let you know when their term starts and finishes and when they will close for staff training.